-SQL Server LAG function is a Analytics Functions that provides access to a row at a given physical offset that comes before the current row.
+SQL Server LAG function is a Analytics function that provides access to a row at a given physical offset that comes before the current row.

 SYNTAX